 #6 – Length

 This one is tricky.
 Google likes length for blog posts.
 As a general rule, 1000 words minimum is best, but don’t write like your looking for the length of content.
-Just make your writing good quality copy and if you don’t always hit the minimum standard for you write it won’t matter.
+Just make your writing good quality copy and if you don’t always hit the minimum standard it doesn’t matter.

 Google’s crawler will be looking for quality for the most part anyway.
 The software used by Google actually knows what quality content looks like.
 So, if you don’t actually make it to 1000 minimum then so be it.